dylanmei/statefun-examples/README.md

 ### embedded-example

 Demonstrates two functions, named `supply` and `basket`.
-The functions coordinate to allow users to _request_ products to add to their shopping basket.
+The functions coordinate to allow users to _request_ products to _add_ to their shopping basket.

+### bootstrap-example

+Demontrates the generation of a savepoint file with data that we can use to bootstrap our example applications.